whizkydee/vscode-palenight-theme/README.md

 Or, inside VS Code select Extensions and then search for this theme.

 ## Operator Mono Font Variant
-If you :heart: Operator Mono font, there's a variant of this theme that supports it.
-Just select "Material Palenight Theme for Operator Mono" in the themes list.
+If you ❤️️ Operator Mono font, there's a variant of this theme that supports it.
+Just select "Material Palenight Theme for Operator Mono" from the themes list.
 It's gorgeous!
 ![Operator Mono Preview](http://i.imgur.com/KPRX64A.png)

 ## UI Components